Viceroy of the Three Eastern Provinces: History

 The office of the Viceroy of the Three Eastern Provinces previously existed as the "General of Liaodong" (遼東將軍), which was created in 1662 during the reign of the Kangxi Emperor.
 The post was subsequently renamed to "General of Fengtian" (奉天將軍) and "General of Shengjing" (盛京將軍).

+In 1858, the jurisdiction of the Viceroy of the Three Eastern Provinces was reduced significantly in Heilongjiang and Jilin following the Treaty of Aigun and Convention of Peking, which ceded over 1 million square kilometers of land to the Russian Empire.

 In 1876, during the reign of the Guangxu Emperor, the General of Shengjing was given additional concurrent appointments as Secretary of Defence and Secretary of Justice and Prefect of Fengtian Prefecture (奉天府尹).
 He also gained honorary titles as a Viceroy, Secretary of Defence, and Right Censor-in-Chief of the Detection Branch.
 In 1907, the offices of General of Jilin, General of Heilongjiang and General of Shengjing were merged under a single office, Viceroy of the Three Eastern Provinces.
 The Viceroy also received an additional honorary title as an Imperial Commissioner.

 From 1910 to 1911, the Viceroy concurrently held the appointment of Provincial Governor of Fengtian.